0xRuangsak/laughing-parakeet/PROGRESS.md

 - Custom blockchain parameter tuning

 ### Technical Debt
-- None currently - clean minimal setup as designed
+- None currently - clean infrastructure-ready setup
-- Future: May need to optimize for development workflow as usage patterns emerge
+- Future: May need to optimize for advanced development workflows as usage expands

 ## Status Summary

-**Current Phase**: Smart contract compilation and deployment testing
+**Current Phase**: Ready for complete workflow testing (build → compile → deploy)
 **Blocking Issues**: None
 **Risk Level**: Low
-**Next Milestone**: Successful contract compilation and deployment with manual mining
+**Next Milestone**: Successful end-to-end workflow from container build to smart contract deployment

-**For Future LLMs**: This project has a working blockchain environment with Geth 1.10.26 and a ready-to-compile Faucet.sol contract.
-Focus should be on helping with contract compilation, deployment, and testing the manual mining workflow with smart contracts.
+**For Future LLMs**: This project has a working blockchain environment with pre-installed Geth 1.10.26 and Solidity compiler.
+Container is ready for immediate blockchain experimentation.
+Focus should be on helping with blockchain initialization, contract compilation, deployment, and testing the manual mining workflow with smart contracts.